-- Three letters of reference: one personal from a close acquaintance, one professional, one letter from a First Nation eduation or official supporting your aspirations to teach in a cross-cultural First Nations' setting. - Transcripts from your high school and all postsecondary educational institutions attended msut be submitted.
-Oficial transcripts must be received in a sealed envelope, directly from the postsecondary institution. - A current resume highlighting the applicant's employment, community service, and volunteer work, as they relate to children and youth. - Complete RCMP Criminal Records Check and follow directions found on student application.
+- Three letters of reference: one personal from a close acquaintance, one professional, one letter form a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural First Nations' setting (see YNTEP Application Checklist below for further information). - Transcripts from your high school and all post-secondary educational institutions attended must be submitted.
+Official transcripts must be received in a sealed envelope, directly from the post-secondary institution.
+[Current high school students can provide and interim grade report and a schedule of current/planned courses by email or mail (only send using one method, do not send by email and then by mail for example.) - A current resume highlighting the applicant's employment, community service, and volunteer work, as they related to children and youth. - Personal Statement of 500 words or less (for further information see YNTEP Application checklist below) - Complete the Consent to Information form (form is below) - Complete RCMP Criminal Records Check, with Vulnerable Sector Check.
+[Once you have received your Criminal Records Check from the RCMP, drop off or mail the document to: